 - 3. München (Munich) – 1,185,400

 - 5. Frankfurt – 648,000

 - 6. Essen – 588,800

 - 7. Dortmund – 587,600

 Source: City Mayors, 2015.

-A more solid way of defining things is to, basically, draw a line round an urban area and call it a city.
-That’s basically what the US consultancy Demographia does every year in its World Urban Areas report.
+A more solid way of defining things is to, basically, draw a line around an urban area and call it a city.
+That’s essentially what the US consultancy Demographia does every year in its World Urban Areas report.
 Here’s the top 10 from 2016: